bond-kaneko/zero-auth/example/example_client/README.md

 ## Prerequisites

 - zero-auth provider running on `http://localhost:4000`
+- A user registered in zero-auth (see Setup step 1)
 - A client registered in zero-auth with the following configuration:
   - `client_id`: `example_client` (or set via `OIDC_CLIENT_ID` environment variable)
   - `client_secret`: `example_secret` (or set via `OIDC_CLIENT_SECRET` environment variable)